jaewooklee93/rust-by-example/src/std/panic.md

 ==4401== Using Valgrind-3.10.0.SVN and LibVEX; rerun with -h for copyright info ==4401== Command: ./panic
 ==4401==
-thread '<main>' panicked at 'division by zero', panic.rs:5 ==4401==
+thread '<main>' panicked at '0으로 나누기', panic.rs:5 ==4401==
 ==4401== HEAP SUMMARY:
 ==4401==     in use at exit: 0 bytes in 0 blocks